Achievable logoAchievable logo

 Pre-dispute arbitration agreements

 If the pre-dispute arbitration agreement is part of a larger customer agreement, the arbitration section must be highlighted.
 If the agreement is signed, the member firm must provide the customer with a copy within 30 calendar days.
-If the customer requests another copy in the future, the member firm must provide it within 10 business days of the request.
+If the customer requests another copy later, the member firm must provide it within 10 business days of the request.

 Statements